Charlotte Mason Preschool Lessons

 How do we form good habits in young children?
 First, we must model the behavior ourselves.

-And I really like this resource from Simply Charlotte Mason.
+And I really like this resource for habit training.

 Art, Picture, and Music Study